OpenSDN-io/docs/opensdn-monitoring-and-troubleshooting-guide/adding-agent-header-using-wireshark-plugin.rst

 Wireshark is a an application that analyzes packets from a network and displays the packet information in detail.

-Tungsten Fabric Release 2008 and later supports the Wireshark ``agent_header.lua`` plugin, which enables you to capture and analyze the packets exchanged between a vRouter data plane and vRouter agent.
+OpenSDN Release 2008 and later supports the Wireshark ``agent_header.lua`` plugin, which enables you to capture and analyze the packets exchanged between a vRouter data plane and vRouter agent.
 You can capture the packets by executing the vifdump -i 2 and the